Marek Piotrowski

 Marek "The Punisher" Piotrowski (born 14 August 1964) is a Polish retired heavyweight kickboxer and boxer.
 He is a former ten time kickboxing world champion.

 Amateur career

+Amateur Career

 At around the age of 13 or 14, Piotrowski studied jujutsu achieving green belt before becoming interested in Kyokushin karate when he was at age of 18.
 In 1984 (in under 25 years old class) he won the Polish Juniors karate championship, following this up the next year by winning the Polish Senior championship.
 He became a karate black belt 1st dan in July 1993.
 His official karate record is 13 fights, with 13 victories.